Iron-Panthers/FTC-2016/FtcRobotController/src/main/java/org/firstinspires/ftc/team7316/readme.txt

 The Hardware class is very badly implemented atm.

-I think that it would be nice to have a teleop opmode and an auto opmode (and by "nice" I mean neccisary to do autonomous)
+I think that it would be nice to have a teleop opmode and an auto opmode (and by "nice" I mean necessary to do autonomous)

 However, usually we initialize hardware within a class then access its various properties.
 But NOW, we have 2 opmodes, and we cannot initialize Hardware in both (I think, someone should PROOOBably check that).